 Understanding the technical requirements and adding value

 Our experienced maritime and ports team successfully integrated with the client team on site, this has enabled collaboration and efficient ways of working.
-As one collaborative team, we have overseen the assessment, procurement and specification of upgrade works for facilities for construction management, operations and maintenance, foundations marshalling and wind turbine assembly.
+As one collaborative team, we have overseen the assessment, procurement and specification of upgrade works for construction management, operations and maintenance, foundations marshalling and wind turbine assembly facilities.

 We conducted in-depth reviews of the supply chain logistics for each facility, along with technical reviews of the existing infrastructure and scoping and costing of new infrastructure.
 This allowed us to establish significant areas to avoid project risks and minimise cost – we helped to reduce risk associated with £40m+ of ports contracts, and more critically the impact on the wider project.

-Our maritime experts assessed ports across the UK, Belgium and the Netherlands for their technical and commercial abilities before final negotiations and agreements with the Ports of Lowestoft, Great Yarmouth and Vlissingen.
+Our team of maritime experts assessed ports across the UK, Belgium and the Netherlands for their technical and commercial abilities, before final negotiations and agreements with the Ports of Lowestoft, Great Yarmouth and Vlissingen were reached.

 Being an integral part of the client team allowed us to determine the technical requirements for a foundation marshalling port.
 Following a specific approach to the selection, our team worked with the chosen port contractor to refine the layout plan as well as the load-in/load-out processes.
 This enables the accommodation of: